Julio Rodriguez, Jarred Kelenic are 1-2 on Baseball America’s Top 10 Mariners prospects list

 - Projected MLB debut: Midseason 2022

-- Of note: The expectation is that he’ll start at Class AA, but Seattle might have him report to High Class A Everett because he has only played in 17 games at the High-A level.
+- Of note: The expectation is that he’ll start at Class AA, but Seattle might have him report to High Class A Everett because he has played in only 17 games at the High-A level.

 No. 2 — Jarred Kelenic